 A knowledgeable moderator is a good idea for informal discussions of issues and the outlook for electing

 Download:You can download, print and copy handout materials from the national cs2pr.us/hamco/usaiva/pdf.html documents page or, cs2pr.us/hamco/ohiva/pdf.html, on the OHIVA documents page.
 The latter page is published on all OH Local IVA web sites.
 Each state publishes a PDF documents page in the state directory for each Local IVA.
-Handouts of the PDFS at your meeting can help educate more people about the nonpartisan independent movement for open ballot access and equal political speech.
+Handouts of the PDFS at your meeting can help educate more people about the populist nonpartisan movement for open ballot access and equal political speech.

 The most convenient meet up times are on Saturday or Sunday afternoons, and weekday evenings.
 A five to ten minute topic presentation should be enough to start a lively discussion followed by questions and answers related to the topic.
 Thirty to sixty minutes should give everyone a chance to express his or her views.
 Agree to disagree on some things.
 Discover common goals and viewpoints.
 An informal coffee can be any time.
 The conversation does not stop at the meet up door.
 (Your Voice)